esdrosdawit1/Data_projects_TripleTen/Age-Verification-For-Alcohol-Sales-Project_README.md

 ## Conclusion
 The CNN model achieved a Mean Absolute Error (MAE) of ~5.2 years on the validation set, demonstrating potential for automating age checks in supermarkets.
 With further tuning and more data, accuracy could improve, enhancing its applicability.

+To further enhance the model's applicability, consider integrating it with real-time video feeds at supermarket entrances or checkout counters.
+Additional training data from diverse demographics could improve accuracy across different age groups and ethnicities.
+The model could also be expanded to estimate other attributes like gender or mood, enabling personalized marketing or customer experience enhancements.

 ## Code
 Code: [Age Detection using Computer Vision.ipynb](https://github.com/esdrosdawit1/data-science-portfolio/blob/main/Age-Verification-For-Alcohol-Sales-Project/Age-Verification-For-Alcohol-Sales-Project.ipynb)